microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 ## Access WebUI with frp

 frp is another reverse proxy software with similar functions.
-However, frp doesn't provide free public urls, so you may need an server with public IP as an frp server.
+However, frp doesn't provide free public urls, so you may need an server with public IP as a frp server.
 See [here](https://github.com/fatedier/frp) to know more about how to deploy frp.